Orion VI

-The Orion VI was a low-floor transit bus available in 40' lengths manufactured by Ontario Bus Industries (renamed Orion Bus Industries in 1995) between 1995 and 2003.
+The Orion VI was a 40-foot low-floor transit bus manufactured by Ontario Bus Industries (renamed Orion Bus Industries in 1995) between 1995 and 2003.
 The Orion VI was intended to provide an alternative to the existing high-floor Orion V; both the V and VI were replaced by the partially low-floor Orion VII (introduced in 2001).

 Unlike competing low-floor buses, which package the drivetrain components in an rear underfloor compartment, resulting in a step and raised floor near the rear axle, the Orion VI had its drivetrain in a compartment occupying the rear corner of the bus, with the low floor extending all the way back to the rear of the bus.
 In addition, the Orion VI was the first North American bus to be offered with a hybrid powertrain option, in 1998.